cengc13/cengc13.github.io/_posts/2020-04-12-final-project-start-blog.md

 - Clean up the comment texts by dropping redundant information, such as usernames, emails, hyperlinks and line breakers.

-- Remove unnecessary columns in the trainingset such as the subtypes of toxic because the target is only `toxic`.
+- Remove unnecessary columns in the trainingset such as the subtypes of toxicity because the target for submission is only the `toxic`.

-- Tokenize the words, which can also be taken as a step of setting up a model.
+- Tokenize the words, which is also a step of setting up a model.

 ### EDA

+**Note that** the EDA codes are heavily adapted from th kernel [EDA and Modeling Kernel](https://www.kaggle.com/tarunpaparaju/jigsaw-multilingual-toxicity-eda-models).

 First we take an overview of the comments in the training set.